flipperdevices/flipperzero-firmware/README.md

 ![What it looks like](https://github.com/ginkage/FlippAirMouse/blob/main/schematic/flipper.jpg)

 ## Software

-The code is based on the original Bosch [driver](https://github.com/BoschSensortec/BMI160_driver/) and an orientation tracking implementation from the [Cardboard](https://github.com/googlevr/cardboard/tree/master/sdk/sensors) project
+The code is based on the original Bosch [driver](https://github.com/BoschSensortec/BMI160_driver/) and an orientation tracking implementation from the Google [Cardboard](https://github.com/googlevr/cardboard/tree/master/sdk/sensors) project

 If you're familiar with Flipper applications, start in the [firmware](https://github.com/flipperdevices/flipperzero-firmware) checkout folder and do the following:
 ```